NFL’s revenue dip in pandemic significant, but not crippling

-“They got all the games in,” said Marc Ganis, co-founder of Chicago-based consulting group Sportscorp and a confidant of many NFL owners.
+“They got all the games in,” Marc Ganis, co-founder of Chicago-based consulting group Sportscorp and a confidant of many NFL owners, said.
 “They got ’em all in on time, within the 17-week window.
 That’s enormous.

 “We’re not taking it for granted, but the effort that was necessary by tens of thousands of people, family members, to make that happen, the sacrifices that were necessary, the union stepping up together with the league, that’s an incredible accomplishment done without bubbles.”